 Blogging like a pro

 - Keep a scratchpad.
-I use the notes field in an Outlook task item for each of the blogs I write to capture links, ideas, to-do items and so on.
+I use Dropbox Paper and Microsoft OneNote to capture links, ideas, to-do items and so on.
 When I actually sit down to write, I've usually got two or three ideas to hand and a bunch of links to explore.
 It's useful to have a few stub posts ready to expand or edit in case you don't have time to write a long piece.

 - Contribute to the conversation.
 There are an awful lot of sheep on the Internet.
-With nearly 60 million blogs in existence,you really want to try and be a sheepdog.
+With nearly 500 million blogs in existence (up from 60m when I started), you really want to try and be a sheepdog.
 In my opinion, it's important to say something new and something interesting to contribute that the conversation.

 - Be yourself.
 Voltaire once said, "if we don't find anything good a least will find something new."
 Ideally you want to say something interesting, Just be yourself.
 Some of the best blogs are the ones that are unique, idiosyncratic, and highly personal.
 The extraordinary thing about the blogosphere is that whatever you write about, there is an audience for it.

 - Show your face.
 I think it's good to put a picture of yourself, your e-mail address, and a little bit of biographical information about yourself on your blog.
 Sometimes a nom-de-plume is necessary but turn your blogging alter ego into a 'real' person too.
 One of the interesting things about the lonelygirl15 story was how accepting fans were when they realised that Bree was, in fact, an actress.

 - Get the technology right.
 If you're serious about blogging, you need to have a proper website address and not one from a free blogging company.
 I use WordPress software and WPEngine for hosting Geekboss.
 Articulate's blog is hosted on HubSpot.